 View more solar industry data.

 Notable Solar Installations in Maryland

-- Mount St. Mary's University Solar Farm in Emmitsburg was completed in 2012 by developer First Solar.
+- Mount St. Mary's University Solar Farm was completed in 2012 by developer First Solar.
 This photovoltaic project has the capacity to generate 14 MW of electricity-- enough to power over 1,400 Maryland homes.

 See our solar installations maps.